akvo/rtmis/docs/source/inputChannel.rst

     :alt: Update
     :width: 100%

 3. Select the questionnaire and village you would like to bulk upload data against and select the spreadsheet file on your computer.
+If the upload is successfully completed the user should receive an email notification of this and if the data is not valid a list of the validation errors will be sent to the users email.

 .. image:: ../assests/image27.png
     :alt: Update